emu-russia/breaks/BreakingNESWiki_DeepL/PPU/mux.md

 As you can see the circuit is a cascade of multiplexers, between which are D-Latch:
 - The first state selects the color of the background/sprite.
 Which color is selected is determined by the circuit by the bits BGC0-1, ZCOL0-1 and the priority of the sprites (ZPRIO).
 The result of this circuitry is an internal `OCOL` control signal that is applied to the bit multiplexers;
 - In the second state a choice is made between the previous result and the external color from the EXT pins;
 - In the third state a choice is made between the result of the second state and the direct color from the TH (Tile Horizontal) counter.
-The priority of the direct color is set by the control signal `TH/MUX` (more details about this will be added, after considering the scheme [Data Reader](dataread.md), where TH is located).
+The priority of the direct color is set by the control signal `TH/MUX` (more details about this will be added, after considering the [Data Reader](dataread.md) circuit, where TH is located).

 "Direct color" looks intriguing because it sounds like the ability to output direct bitmap images, bypassing the PPU tile/sprite graphics features.
 This question needs more research.